kurtosis-tech/kurtosis/README.md

 Kurtosis was built to address the pain around configuring multi-container test environments.
 Specifically, we discovered developers had difficulties with:
 - Instantiating test environments that have dynamic dependencies between services
 - Reusing test environment definitions across different scenarios
-- Injecting data into test environments across different scenarios
+- Injecting data into test environments

 Kurtosis makes all of the above easier to accomplish.